 - Drought tolerant, deer and rabbit resistant

-- Excellent choice for sun baked, informal beds and borders or naturalistic plantings, where the steel blue flowers and foliage will superbly complement the vibrantly colored summer flowers.
+- Excellent choice for sun baked, informal beds and borders or natural plantings, where the steel blue flowers and foliage will superbly complement the vibrantly colored summer flowers.
 Ideal for small gardens.
-May be planted as single specimen or in groupings.
+May be planted as a single specimen or in groupings.
 Perfect for cut or dried flower arrangements too!

 - Deadhead to preserve a neat appearance.
 Cut back in late summer after flowering is over.